allyfreemans/PL-0-PM-0-Compiler/README.txt

  - parser.h   :: wip

 	progress: handles const
 		      generates symbol table
 		      tests for undeclared vars
 		      handles ident := XXX;
 		      handles XXX <= (etc.) XXX test
 		      handles read var;
 		      handles write var;
 		      handles unlimited parenthesis (recursive)
-		  handles odd XXX (for while do and if then else)
+		      handles odd XXX (for while do and if then else) fixed reading ANY number 2 as identsym

 	needed:   handles if then else
 			  handles while do
 			  handles begin ... end (for while do and if then else)

  - vm.h       :: done